jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ## Overview

 This project is a **Unity-based simulation** of a robotic drone assembly and palletizing cell.
-Four robotic arms collaborate to assemble a drone through physically realistic interactions, JSON-driven motion sequences, and differentiated gripping mechanisms.
+Four robotic arms collaborate to assemble a drone through physically realistic interactions and JSON-driven motion sequences.
 The completed drone is then transported and palletized into production carts by a fourth arm that moves autonomously on **mecanum wheels**.

 The simulation is intended for **virtual process validation** in technical and academic contexts.
+It integrates with a **CODESYS PLC project** and a **FluidSim OPC simulation** that model the industrial automation layer.

 ### Key Features

 - 🦾 **Four coordinated robotic arms** (Alpha, Beta, Omega, Paletizador) with ArticulationBody physics
-- 🔄 **JSON-driven motion** — each arm reads its own pose file; no central orchestrator
+- 🔄 **Decentralized JSON-driven motion** — each arm reads its own pose file and executes independently
 - ⚙️ **Dual end effectors**: Gripper (`Brazos.cs`) and Suction Cup (`Ventosa.cs`)
 - 🎯 **Proximity-based snap system** for component assembly
 - 📊 **Coroutine-based asynchronous execution** with dependency management
 - 🔧 **World-space preservation** to prevent rotation artifacts
-- 🏭 **Production spawner** with staggered coroutine-based part instantiation
+- 🏭 **Production spawner** with staggered coroutine-based part instantiation, including box spawning
 - 📦 **Paletizador** — mecanum-wheel arm + `CarroPaletizador.cs` navigation system
 - 🚁 **DronListo.cs** — unifies all drone parts into a single rigidbody unit before pickup
+- 🖥️ **CODESYS / FluidSim integration** — PLC and OPC simulation files included in the repository

 ---